ingeniousambivert/Feathers-React-Starter/client/README.md

 # Client

-> React Client for MERN Starter
+> React Client for the Starter Kit

 ## About